Welcome to Carol Fenster Cooks!

 Red quinoa is much more colorful than white quinoa and—along with the vibrant colors from the beets and Clementines—is a stunning dish, especially when made with dark green spinach for a lovely color contrast.

 1 ¾ cup vegetable broth or low-sodium chicken broth

 1 cup red quinoa

 2 small Clementines or 1 medium orange, some segments reserved for garnish

 Seeds from 1 pomegranate (about ½ to ¾ cup), reserve some for garnish

 ½ cup raisins or dried cranberries

-1 cup baby spinach, washed and patted dry
+1 cup baby spinach or arugula, washed and patted dry

 ½ cup slivered almonds (optional)